arras-energy/static-website/Resources/index.md

 current: about
 ---

-# Are You A User or Developer?
+Our video tutorials and presentations serve as powerful learning tools for both beginning users and experienced developers alike.

- Whether you're a beginner ready to learn the basics or an experienced developer seeking advanced implentation into your utilities, our collection of video [tutorials][tutorials] and slide presentations has got you covered.
-Our expertly curated content is designed to guide you through each topic step-by-step, ensuring easy usage of Arras Energy.
+When deciding which tutorials to follow, identitfy if you are a user looking to learn how to use Arras Energy or a utilities developer seeking straight forward steps to implenting our software to your utilities.

 ## Choosing Your Learning Path

-Our video tutorials provide beginning users a visual and interactive way to learn how to use the software through step-by-step instructions.
+For beginners, video tutorials provide a visual and interactive way to learn how to use the software through step-by-step instructions.

-For experienced developers, we provide straight forward steps to implenting our software to your utilities through advanced techniques and allow you to stay updated with the latest industry practices.
+For experienced developers, we offer both video tutorials and in-depth lecture slides enabling the implentation of advanced techniques and allow you to stay updated with the latest industry practices.

 ## All Content In This Section:
 1. Tutorials